* ESC - close the search window

 The many faces of genius: exploring Franko’s contributions

-When 19-year-old provincial young man Franko came to Lviv, he didn’t know that within a year, he’d release his first poetry collection, publish his first novel, edit a popular magazine and become a local celebrity.
+When 19-year-old provincial young man Franko came to Lviv, he didn’t know that within a year, he’d release his first poetry collection, publish his first novel, edit a popular magazine, and become a local celebrity.

-Franko, known as a cultural, social, and political activist, hailed from the Kingdom of Galicia and Lodomeria, a crown land of the Habsburg Empire.
-His life spanned from 1856 to 1916, coinciding with 60 years of the 68-year reign of Emperor Franz Joseph I of Austria.
+Franko, known as a cultural, social, and political activist, hailed from the Kingdom of Galicia and Lodomeria, a crown land of the Hapsburg Empire.
+His life spanned from 1856 to 1916, coinciding with 60 of the 68-year reign of Emperor Franz Joseph I of Austria.
 Franko’s activism was particularly significant in this historical context.

 In practical terms, he was cultivating his skills, learning, living, and creating in a multinational European country where the degree of individual and national freedoms, though far from modern standards, was still significantly greater than in the neighboring Russian Empire, which Franko referred to as “a dark kingdom.”

 In fact, Ivan Franko is the first professional Ukrainian writer to earn a living solely through his literary work.
-He was equally successful in various themes and genres, establishing himself as a poet, prose writer, screenwriter and journalist.
+He was equally successful in various themes and genres, establishing himself as a poet, prose writer, screenwriter, and journalist.

 RELATED: Maksym Rylsky: Balancing on the brink of totalitarianism